-For foreigners and expats we have special English skilled teachers to obtain a drivers license or driving license in Amsterdam.
+Our driving School is specialist in foreigners and expats.
+All our instructors are English skilled teachers, so you easily communicate and obtain a drivers license or driving license in Amsterdam.
 We have automatic and manual cars available for driving lessons, also we give Dutch and English theory lessons in Amsterdam for driving licenses.

 Before you can take your practical license you need to obtain a theory license.
 You can follow a 1-day English CBR training here.
 The theory exam has 40 knowledge questions and 25 danger-recognition questions.
 Most people find it very difficult, it should not be underestimated.